rwtodd/Go.Forth/README.md

 This is just preliminary work.
 Words implemented:

 ~~~~~~
-\ ( read skip " chr ord .s . type
+\ ( read skip " chr ord .s . type cr
 [ ] : ; literal postpone immediate
 dup drop swap over rot -rot + * mark
-forget if else then recur
+forget if else then recur  >r r> r@ rdrop
+do loop +loop i j
 ~~~~~~

 At this point, you can define custom words, which can include immediate ("macro"-type words) which use `postpone`.

-As of Sept 2018, we have IF/ELSE/THEN, and a RECUR word.
-With these, one can produce loops:
+As of Sept 2018, we have IF/ELSE/THEN, RECUR, and DO loops.

 ~~~~~~
+: block ( size -- )
+  0 swap tuck 0 DO over over DO j type i .
+LOOP cr LOOP drop drop ;
+: blocks ( num -- )
+  0 DO   i block  LOOP ;
+5 blocks
+00
+00 01
+10 11
+00 01 02
+10 11 12
+20 21 22
+00 01 02 03
+10 11 12 13
+20 21 22 23
+30 31 32 33

-: repeat " HELLO! " . -1 + dup IF recur ELSE drop THEN ;
+: regreet ( num -- ) " HELLO! " . -1 + dup IF recur ELSE drop THEN ;
-5 repeat
+5 regreet
 HELLO!
 HELLO!
 HELLO!
 HELLO!
 HELLO!
 ~~~~~~

-Next we need more advanced looping constructs (like DO).
-Those will be implemented next.
+At this point, it's actually starting to be useful to embed in things as a basic control language.
+I need to flesh out the math functions, and make it easy to deal with Go arrays.

 ## Prior Work